top of page

 If you can't decide what to get, many of the vendors will let you sample the different salt flavors or chocolates that they sell.

-How Much Time Should I Spend at The Maras Salt Mines?
+How much time should I spend at the Maras Salt Mines?

 The area where tourists are allowed within Maras is relatively limited.

-At one point in time tourists were permitted to meander through the salt pans to a greater extent, but issues with inconsiderate tourists leaving trash and polluting them caused Maras to cut back visitor access down near the actual pans.
+At one point in time tourists were permitted to meander through the salt pans to a greater extent, but issues with inconsiderate guests leaving trash and polluting them caused Maras to cut back visitor access down near the actual pans.

-I would budget 60 to 90 minutes for visiting The Maras Salt Mines depending on how much shopping and photography you want to do.
+I would budget 60 to 90 minutes for visiting the Maras Salt Mines depending on how much shopping and photography you want to do.

-The mountain views were partially obscured by clouds during our visit
+The mountain views were partially obscured by clouds during our visit to Maras

 Seeing the salt terraces is only half the battle.
-I'd recommend hiring a local guide to help you understand the history of Maras and how the operation takes place.
-They can also help bridge the language barrier when bartering with local vendors.
+I’d recommend hiring a local guide to help you understand the history of Maras and how the operation takes place.
+They can also help bridge the language barrier when bartering with local vendors!

-First off, to enter the ruins of Moray you'll need a tourism ticket for the area.
-How much does Moray cost to enter?
+First off, to enter the ruins of Moray you’ll need a tourism ticket for the area.

 You should be able to purchase a ticket near the Moray entrance.
 Be sure to have cash on hand to purchase your ticket or for purchasing goods from the locals who setup shop here as well.

-The Inca ruins of Moray
+The peculiar Inca Ruins of Moray

 But is it worth it?!
-So, as I mentioned earlier we booked our Moray trip as a full day excursion through Alpaca Expeditions that included stops at Pisac and The Maras Salt Mines beforehand.
+So, as I mentioned earlier we booked our Moray trip as a full day excursion through Alpaca Expeditions that included stops at Pisac and the Maras Salt Mines beforehand.

 The day as a whole was amazing and we really enjoyed working with Alpaca Expeditions.

 While the history of Moray is very interesting, the site as a whole is a bit underwhelming compared to Pisac or Maras.
+I’d recommend these two many times over.
+But Moray did feel a bit flat after we visited Pisac and Maras earlier in the day.

 If you're also planning to visit Pisac then the tourism ticket will already be a sunk cost so entering Moray won't be an extra cost.